sylaspg/grasp-continuum/README.md

 export FC_MPI = mpiifort
 export OMPI_FC=${FC}
 ```
-where `-mkl=sequential` should be set depending on what version of ifort you have access to.
+where `-mkl=sequential` should be set depending on what version of ifort you can access.

-Alternatively, to customize the GNU gfortran build to e.g. use a specific version of the compiler, you can create a `Make.user` file such as
+Alternatively, to customize the GNU gfortran build to e.g., use a specific version of the compiler, you can create a `Make.user` file such as
 ```make
 export FC = gfortran-9
 export FC_FLAGS = -O3 -fno-automatic